-We would like to share with you the opinions of representatives of three famous galleries: Victoria Miro, Kamel Mennour, and SETAREH, regarding future prospects and anti-crisis solutions.
+We would like to share with you the views of representatives of three well-known galleries: Victoria Miro, Kamel Mennour and SETAREH, and their opinions about the future prospects of art and the anti-crisis solutions.

-Gallery representative Glen Scott Wright is convinced that today’s realities are no longer about limitations, but about the adoption of new things, about a rapid step into the future.
+Gallery representative Glenn Scott Wright is convinced that today’s realities are no longer restrictions, but an adaptation towards newness and a quick step towards the future.

-“People have often offered me opportunities to open up in a new place.
-Large spaces in London, New York, or Hong Kong, but I have always said no to these proposals.
+“People often offered me opportunities to open up in a new place.
+Large spaces in London, New York, or Hong Kong, but I have always refused these offers.
 I prefer to be extremely stable and strong in my city.
-I decided long ago that being a Parisian is part of the gallery’s DNA,” says Mennour.
+I decided a long time ago that being a Parisian is part of the gallery’s DNA,” says Mennour.